 What is CEE AI doing?

-CEE AI supports excellent scientific research spanning the whole spectrum from hardware support, device communication, AI approaches and transfer into practice – a particular focus will be on efficient and explainable AI – and building networks of strong AI partners in the region for new projects.
+CEE AI supports excellent scientific research spanning the entire spectrum, including hardware support, device communication, AI approaches, and the transfer of knowledge into practice.
+Particular focus will be given to efficient and explainable AI, as well as the development of strong AI partnerships in the region for new projects.

 Read more about our mission